mycelium-com/wallet-android/docs/multi-currency.md

      Value amountToSend = Value.valueOf(asset, 1000000);
 ```

+A send request object contains all the nesessary information to prepare a transaction,
+including fee size.
+If a fee size is not specified, a default value is taken.
-Then a send request object is created using the information about the receiving address and the
+It's time to create a send request object using the information about the receiving address and the
 amount to send:

 ```